About How The LIT Was Produced

 new covenant books of the Bible.

-translating the LIT I found an apparent ellipsis used by
+translating the LIT, when I found an apparent ellipsis used by

 a writer, I marked the apparent blank in the text using